DA0-DA0/dao-dao-ui/packages/command/README.md

 # @dao-dao/command

-This package provides a convenient interface for customizing the command modal.
+This package provides a convenient interface for customizing the command modal (command-K/control-K), the component that lets you quickly navigate the site and perform actions with your keyboard.

+This helps a user rely more on their keyboard than mouse and improves site accessibility.

 ## Architecture